AbdelRF/react-movies-app/README.md

-A Simple Movie Web Application using React and TMDB API
+A Simple Movie Web App using React and TMDB API